xxoolm/LuaNode/README.md

 #### Requirements:

-The following tools are required when we build in Linux.
+The following tools are required, use `apt-get` to install them.

 * GNU autoconf, libtool, libtool-bin
 * GNU flex, bison, gawk,